 Did you know that more than 500,000 Americans declare bankruptcy each year?
 While unfortunate, it’s helpful to know that you are not alone when dealing with bankruptcy.

-Even after your bankruptcy is discharged, there is the aftermath to contend with as well; namely, repairing your credit.
+Even after your bankruptcy is discharged, there is the aftermath to contend with as well, namely, repairing your credit.

-That’s why it’s imperative that you review all of your credit report information for accuracy, particularly the data surrounding the specifics of your bankruptcy.
+That’s why you must review all of your credit report information for accuracy, particularly the data surrounding the specifics of your bankruptcy.